mixmark-io/turndown/README.md

 #### `replacement` (function)

 The replacement function determines how an element should be converted.
 It should return the markdown string for a given node.
-The function is passed the node’s trimmed innerHTML, as well as the node itself (used in more complex conversions).
-It is called in the context of `toMarkdown`, and therefore has access to the methods detailed below (e.g. `this.decodeHTMLEntities(node)`).
+The function is passed the node’s content, as well as the node itself (used in more complex conversions).
+It is called in the context of `toMarkdown`, and therefore has access to the methods detailed below.

 The following converter replaces heading elements (`h1`-`h6`):